dymmond/edgy/docs/extras.md

 ## Note

-For now, besides the migrations and the shell, Edgy does not offer any extra tools but there are plans to add more extras in the future and `SaffierExtra` is the way to go for that setup.
+For now, besides the migrations and the shell, Edgy does not offer any extra tools but there are plans to add more extras in the future and `EdgyExtra` is the way to go for that setup.